kunilovskaya/hypohyper/README.md

 - [X] average synset vectors at train and hyponym-synset-detection times and for getting most_similar
 - [X] exclude same word as hypernym; **contrary to expectations, I don't get same-name candidates in testset**
 - [X] factor in cooccurence stats or
-- [ ] Hearst patterns based on the news corpus
+- [X] Hearst patterns based on the news corpus
 - [X] **FAILED: unusable for data with no gound truth available**; cluster input following Fu et al. (2014) and Ustalov (2017)'s suggestions
 - [X] **Results are lower than for the naive approach**: add negative sampling (based on hyponyms, synonyms) following Ustalov (2017)'s suggestions
 - [ ] choose wiser: rank synsets and get the most high ranking ones
 - [X] retain sublists in the reference to take into account "компоненты связности"
+- [X] turn 36 K MWE from ruWordNet into tokens and learn dedicated vectors for them -- increases the training data 4 times, renders all ids accessible in producing final results
-- [ ] use coocurrence for OOV in test
+- [ ] ~~use coocurrence for OOV in test~~ -- solved by the dedicated vectors learned on 1 billion sentence corpus

 ## RUNNING the code
+(available for the main pipeline in full:
+- projections with negative sampling need to be learnt separately;
+- the 3d-place-winning classifier has separate code)

 ### Getting the resources and setting up the parameters
 (i) download the embeddings to the input/resources folder